yamafaktory/jql/README.md

 # JQL

-> A JSON Query Language CLI tool
+> A JSON Query Language CLI tool built with Rust 🦀

 ## 📜 Core philosophy
+- 📦 Stay lightweight (12kB only!)
 - 🎮 Keep its features as simple as possible
 - 🧠 Avoid redundancy
 - 💡 Provide meaningful error messages